benjibabs/WordPress-Contributors/README.md

 # WordPress-Contributors
 A simple plugin to add and display contributors (from site members) to blog post.

+### Plugin Name
-### Add Contributors
+Add Contributors

+### Details

+Creates a metabox to select WordPress users to list as contributors in post.

 Contributors: benjibabs

 Tags: contributors, list, Authors, collaboration, helpers,

-Requires at least: 5.2.2
+Requires at least: 3.1.0

 Tested up to: 5.2.2

 Requires PHP: 5.2.4

-Stable tag: 1.0

 License: GPLv3 or later

 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Creates a metabox to select WordPress users to list as contributors in post.

 ### Description

 Add Contributors creates a meta box labelled 'Contributors' and populates it with checkboxes